KoreaFriedChips/smartpark-app/README.md

 on Linux).

 ## Native building & Running
+Install `EAS CLI` globally using `npm install -g eas-cli`.

 Run `eas login` to login to your expo.dev acount.

+Run `eas build:run -p ios | eas build:run -p andriod` to open an existing build.
+This command automatically runs and installs the build on your simulator.
+Afterwards, follow the instructions which are present on app load.

-For each environment variable created in Setup, run `eas secret:create --scope project --name VARNAME --value VARVALUE --type string`.
+For each NEW environment variable (variables which are NOT present in the .env file) created in Setup, run `eas secret:create --scope project --name VARNAME --value VARVALUE --type string`.

+Before creating a build for a physical Apple device, you must first register your iPhone by following the instructions on [expo.dev](https://expo.dev/accounts/smartpark/settings/apple-devices).
+Your build will not run on your device if you do not complete this step.

-Run `npm run build-android | npm run build-ios` to build.
+Run `npm run build-android | npm run build-ios` to create a new build.
 Install the resulting build on your device/emulator/simulator.
+This is not necessary unless you've made a change to the `eas.json` or `app.config.js` files, or added a new environment variable.

 Run `npm run dev` to start the dev-client server.